Support and Resistance Trading Guide

 Support and Resistance Holding Or Failing

-1. Strong drop in price and a long tail candlestick (pin bar, kangaroo tail) rejects at the previous resistance now acting as support level.
-We’d call this minor support since price has not visited prior to this event.
+1. A strong drop in price and a long tail candlestick (pin bar, kangaroo tail) reject the previous resistance now acting as a support level.
+We’d call this minor support since the price has not been visited before this event.

 2. This is the first peak but highlights a bearish candle that takes out the real body of the bull candlestick.
 This is a move you can trade

-3. Another reject of support now called major support since it has rejected price more than once.
+3. Another rejection of support is now called major support since it has rejected prices more than once.

 4. Engulfed candlestick at major resistance